Discovery Turbo (Italy)

-Motor Trend is an Italian automotive interest television channel owned by Warner Bros.
+Discovery Turbo is an Italian automotive interest television channel owned by Warner Bros.
 Discovery Italia.

 History

 The channel began broadcasting on 29 April 2018, replacing Focus after the end of that brand licensing agreement, which was taken over by Mediaset.

-On 1 April 2019, Motor Trend was converted in HD on satellite.
+On 1 April 2019, Motor Trend was converted to HD on satellite.

 On 21 December 2019, Motor Trend replaced Alpha on channel 59 of DTT.
 On channel 56, it was replaced by HGTV on 2 February 2020.

-On 1 July 2021, following a reorganization of some Sky channels, HGTV moves to LCN 419.
+On 1 July 2021, following a reorganization of some Sky channels, HGTV moved to LCN 419.

+On 4 January 2026, Motor Trend rebranded as Discovery Turbo.